Seagate/cortx/doc/community-build/Network_&_Disk_Configuration_For_VirtualBox.md

     <img src="../images/network_disks/network.png">
     <br><br>
 2. Enable Adapters 1, 2 and 3.
 Change Attached to from NAT to Bridged Adapter.
-On the promiscuous mode,select Allow All; this allows incoming traffic to pass the physical network adapter of the host machine and reach the virtual network adapter of the VM.
+On the promiscuous mode,select Allow All; this allows incoming traffic to pass the physical network adapter of the local machine and reach the virtual network adapter of the VM.

     <img src="../images/network_disks/enable.png">
     <br><br>